CS 312 Assignment 8, File Processing and Arrays

 Some people will end up with a percentage of exactly 50 in one or more dimensions.
 This represents a tie, where the person doesn’t clearly fall on either side.
 In this case we use the letter “X” to indicate that the person is in the middle for this particular dimension.
 The last two entries in the small sample input file end up with X’s in their personality type.

 It is also possible that someone skips all of the questions in an area.
 There is no way to calculate their percentage in this case.
 If a data set has zero answers in a given area use the hyphen character "-" for the result in that area.
-Zero answers in an area shall not cause a runtime error.
+Zero answers on a particular dimension shall not cause a runtime error.

 Take a moment to compare the small sample input file and the small sample output file and you will see that each pair of lines in the input file is turned into a single line of output in the output file that reports the person’s name, the list of percentages and the personality type.